Algorithmic solvability of the lifting-extension problem: Introduction

 Equivariant maps also provide interesting applications of topology to combinatorics.
-For example, the celebrated result of Lov\'asz on Kneser's conjecture states that for a graph $G$, the absence of a $\Z_2$-equivariant map $B(G) \to S^{n-1}$ imposes a lower bound $\chi(G) \geq n+2$ on the chromatic number of $G$, where $B(G)$ is a certain simplicial complex constructed from $G$, see \cite{Mat-top}.
+For example, the celebrated result of Lov\'asz on Kneser's conjecture states that for a graph $G$, the absence of a $\Z/2$-equivariant map $B(G) \to S^{n-1}$ imposes a lower bound $\chi(G) \geq n+2$ on the chromatic number of $G$, where $B(G)$ is a certain simplicial complex constructed from $G$, see \cite{Mat-top}.

-Building on the work of Brown \cite{Brown}, that is not applicable for $Y=S^{\thedim-1}$, we investigated in papers \cite{CKMSVW11,polypost} the simpler, non-equivariant situation, where $X$ and $Y$ were topological spaces and we were interested in $[X,Y]$, the set of all homotopy classes of continuous maps $X\to Y$.
-Employing methods of \emph{effective homology} developed by Sergeraert et al.\ (see e.g.\ \cite{SergerGenova}), we showed that for any fixed $d\ge 1$, $[X,Y]$ is polynomial-time computable if $Y$ is $d$-connected and $\dim X\le 2d$.
-In contrast, \cite{ext-hard} shows that the problem of computing $[X,Y]$ is \#P-hard when the dimension restriction on $X$ is dropped.
+Building on the work of Brown \cite{Brown}, which is not applicable for $Y=S^{\thedim-1}$, we investigated in papers \cite{CKMSVW11,polypost} the simpler, non-equivariant situation, where $X$ and $Y$ were topological spaces and we were interested in $[X,Y]$, the set of all homotopy classes of continuous maps $X\to Y$.
+Employing methods of \emph{effective homology} developed by Sergeraert et al.\ (see e.g.\ \cite{SergerGenova}), we showed that for any fixed $d\ge 1$, $[X,Y]$ is polynomial-time computable if $Y$ is $d$-connected and $\dim X\le 2d$.\footnote{ An extension of \cite{CKMSVW11} to the case of a simply connected $Y$ whose non-stable homotopy groups, i.e.\ the groups $\pin(Y)$ for $\thedim > 2 \theconn$, are finite (e.g.\ an odd-dimnsional sphere) that works for $X$ of arbitrary dimension can be found in~\cite{odd-spheres}. } In contrast, \cite{ext-hard} shows that the problem of computing $[X,Y]$ is \#P-hard when the dimension restriction on $X$ is dropped.
 More strikingly, a related problem of the existence of a continuous extension of a given map $A \to Y$, defined on a subspace $A$ of $X$, is \emph{undecidable} as soon as $\dim X \geq 2d+2$.

 Here we obtain an extension of the above computability result for free $G$-spaces and equivariant maps.
-The input $G$-spaces $X$ and $Y$ can be given as finite \emph{simplicial sets} (generalizations of finite simplicial complexes, see \cite{Friedm08}), and the free action of $G$ is supposed to be simplicial.
+The input $G$-spaces $X$ and $Y$ can be given as finite \emph{simplicial sets} (generalizations of finite simplicial complexes, see \cite{Friedm08}), and the free action of $G$ is assumed simplicial.
 The simplicial sets and the $G$-actions on them are described by a finite table.

 \begin{theorem} Let $G$ be a finite group.
 There is an algorithm that, given finite simplicial sets $X$ and $Y$ with free simplicial actions of $G$, such that $Y$ is $d$-connected, $d\geq 1$, and $\dim X\leq 2d+1$, decides the existence of a continuous equivariant map $X\to Y$.